-- Other credit cards may offer you a lower interest rate to transfer your balance.
+- Other credit cards may offer you a lower rate to transfer your balance.
 Be extra careful of 0% interest rate cards.
 They use 0% to entice you in, only to charge 20% or more after the first 0% interest year runs out.
 Read the fine print!
 Refer to The Best Way To Pay Off $10,000 In Credit Card Debt.

 - If you have multiple student loans, it may make sense to consolidate them if your credit score has improved.

-I want to stress to you that taking a loan out or borrowing from your 401k is not the best idea.
-If you withdraw funds or take a loan from your 401k to pay your debts, it may be much easier or tempting for you to do it again in the future.
+I want to stress to you that taking out a personal loan or getting in the habit of borrowing money from your 401k is not a great idea.
+If you withdraw funds or take a loan from your 401k to pay your debts, there is no guarantee you fixed the problem that got you in debt in the first place.
 Remember, you are punishing your future self and your ability to retire comfortably by using it today.